jonhadfield/easeprobe/docs/Manual.md

 * `HTTP_AUTHORIZATION`
 * `HTTP_TIMEOUT`

-EaseProbe supports multiple configuration files, with the use of the command line flag `-f` which indicates the directory of the configuration files.
+GuardianProbe supports multiple configuration files, with the use of the command line flag `-f` which indicates the directory of the configuration files.

 ```shell
 easeprobe -f /path/to/conf
 ```

-The configuration file should be versioned, the version should be aligned with the EaseProbe binary version.
+The configuration file should be versioned, the version should be aligned with the GuardianProbe binary version.

 ```yaml
 version: v1.5.0